Exercise and Sport Science Comprehensive Major: Clinical Exercise Physiology Emphasis (with AESP 3+2)

 • Maintained a 3.0 cumulative GPA and a 3.25 GPA within the major.

-• Written, submitted and discussed a Letter of Intent with the HAEP program Director and his or her advisor.
+• Written, submitted and discussed a Letter of Intent with the AESP program Director and the student's advisor.
 The Letter of Intent should include preliminary research interests and career goals.
-This letter will be kept on file with the School of Graduate Studies in partial fulfillment of the application to the HAEP program.
+This letter will be kept on file with the School of Graduate Studies in partial fulfillment of the application to the AESP program.

 Upon earning 97 credits by the end of the third year, the student must have:

-• Completed all undergraduate course requirements for the Clinical Exercise Physiology track (except for ESS 410 Assessment and Exercise Prescription and ESS 412 Exercise Biochemistry, which will be taken in the fall and spring, respectively, of the fourth year).
-Please note: a student may elect to take ESS 498 Internship in Exercise and Sport Science during the summer before his or her fourth year.
-See MAJOR MAP at western.edu/ess.
+• Completed all undergraduate course requirements for the Clinical Exercise Physiology track (except for ESS 430 Topics in Clinical Exercise Physiology and ESS 412 Exercise Biochemistry, which will be taken in the fall and spring, respectively, of the fourth year).
+Please note: a student may elect to take ESS 498 Internship in Exercise and Sport Science during the summer before their fourth year.
+See DEGREE PLAN at https://western.edu/ess

 • Submitted a current resume.
-The resume will be kept on file with the School of Graduate Studies in partial fulfillment of the application to the HAEP program.
+The resume will be kept on file with the School of Graduate Studies in partial fulfillment of the application to the AESP program.

-Upon satisfying all the requirements listed above, the School of Graduate Studies will consider the student a “HAEP candidate with provisional acceptance.”
+Upon satisfying all the requirements listed above, the School of Graduate Studies will consider the student a “AESP candidate with provisional acceptance.”

 Upon earning 121 credits by the end of the fourth year, the student must have:

-• Completed ESS 410 Assessment and Exercise Prescription and ESS 412 Exercise Biochemistry.
+• Completed ESS 430 Topics in Clinical Exercise Physiology and ESS 412 Exercise Biochemistry.

 • Maintained a 3.0 cumulative GPA and a 3.25 GPA within the major.